snowplow/documentation/docs/data-apps/index.md

 ## Accessing the Applications

 You can find the Data Applications in the `Applications` tab in the left sidebar of your Snowplow Console.
+An application can be in one of three states:
-If you have purchased a package with data applications available you can [install the application](#installing-applications) or you can click on the tile and request access.
-A Snowplow Customer Success Manager will then get in contact with you to discuss.
+* _By request_ — If you have not yet purchased a package that includes the application, you can click on “Learn more” and register your interest.
+A Snowplow Customer Success Manager will then get in contact with you to discuss getting access to the application.
+* _Available_ — The application is ready to be set up.
+See the [installation instructions](#installing-applications) below.
+* _Live_ — The application is ready to use.

 Once the application is installed, clicking on the tile will launch the application in a separate browser tab.
 By default, anyone in your Console organization will be able to access data applications.